Inertia lands August 22, led by new single “Save the Cat”

 All formats ship August 22, including the rare signed edition while stocks last.

 The Pendulum album Inertia isn’t a reunion—it’s a rupture.
-Fifteen years out, they could’ve coasted on name alone.
-Instead, they built a new monument from crushed amps and scorched nerves.
+Fifteen years out, they could have coasted on name alone.
+Instead, they built a monument from crushed amps and scorched nerves.

-It’s a reminder that intensity matters.
-That underground music isn’t always about smoothness or style—it’s about force, about fire.
+Intensity matters.
+Underground music isn’t always about polish—it’s about force, about fire.
 Inertia doesn’t ask to be liked.
 It demands to be felt.
 This isn’t comfort music.
 It’s confrontation.
 It throws you into the pit and pulls you out changed.
 The rage is personal.
 The production is pressure.
-And beneath it all, there’s clarity—the kind that only comes after collapse.
+Beneath it all, there’s clarity—the kind that comes after collapse.

 Inertia reclaims space in a scene that’s forgotten how to scream.
-And for those of us who’ve waited in silence, that sound is everything..
+For those of us who’ve waited in silence, that sound is everything.